sky-uk/client-lib-ios-test-foundation/README.md

 #### tap(_ element)
 Sends a tap event to a hittable point computed for the element.
 #### isEnabled(_ element)
-Determines if the element is enabled for user interaction
+Determines if the element is enabled for user interaction.
 #### isNotEnabled(_ elemenyt)
-Determines if the element is NOT enabled for user interaction
+Determines if the element is NOT enabled for user interaction.